spjewkes/vr_project/README.md

 * Replace config file with something more standard
 * Improve model descriptions.
 Looking through the world description I have remaining it looks like you could define 4-sided shapes with 3 edges.
 Which is not good and is confusing too.
 This is something that should be fixed too.

-For now I'd prefer to stick with a software-based renderer although at some point it would be nice to explore switching to a proper hardware accelerated solution.
+For now I would prefer to stick with a software-based renderer although at some point it would be nice to explore switching to a proper hardware accelerated solution.
 This is quite low in my priorities for the time being.

 # Major changes